achannarasappa/sails-restricted-attributes/README.md

 sails-restricted-attributes
 ===========================

 Service for SailsJS framework that allows you to restrict access to certain model attributes based on user permissions and provide more granular control.
+This GitHub issue on Sails further describes the issue being address

 Installation
 -----